 How to Get Free Entry to the National Parks

 Let’s say you want to visit a national park but just can’t pay a fee.
 This is where the national parks’ fee-free days come into play.
-There are six of these days in 2021, and all entry fees are waived on these dates.
+There are five of these days in 2023, and all entry fees are waived on these dates.
 Fee-free days are the perfect time to check out the big parks with high entry fees without spending a single dime.

 - Aug 4th: One year anniversary of the Great American Outdoors Act

 - Sep 23th: National Public Lands Day

 While visiting on these days will allow you to enter the park free of charge, you will still be charged for any extra experiences you opt for, so be sure to budget accordingly.

 Can’t visit on any of the fee-free days in 2023?
 That’s okay!
 Choosing a free day isn’t the only way to save on national parks entrance fees.

 Another great option?
 A national parks annual pass!